MoHelmy/COVID-Vaccine-Arab-Survey/README.md

 ![Qunaibi-etal-Figure1](Qunaibi-etal-Figure1.png)

 ### Figure 1.
 Vaccination hesitancy among 36,220 participants.
-- A) The intention of receiving vaccination in the per-country in the Arab region
+- A) Vaccine acceptance per country in the Arab region
 - B) Vaccination attitudes reported by participants from the Arab countries and territories
 - C) Vaccination attitudes reported by participants from countries other than Arab countries and territories
 - D) Vaccination attitudes reported by participants per Arab country/territory